Get-Your/Get-Your/README.md

 # User Administration

-The following Postgres functions have been created for user administration through the IQ verification process:
+The following PostgreSQL functions have been created for user administration through the IQ verification process:

 ...

 > Note that a function cannot have more that 100 arguments, so income verification is limited to 100 users at a time and program enrollment is limited to 99 users.

 # Analytics Settings
 For the City of Fort Collins needs, Power BI was selected for analytics and reporting.
-The following tutorial details connecting to the Postgres database from Power BI.
+The following tutorial details connecting to the PostgreSQL database from Power BI.

 1. In Power BI, select 'Get Data' from the startup splash screen or on the ribbon toolbar